CFI-UL/SQLi-CTF/README.md

 Now reverse proxy it behind a letsencrypt enabled nginx/apache (this is left as an exercise to the reader)

-Default creds are `admin:admin`, don't forget them
+Default creds are `admin:admin`, don't forget to change them